Michael Gallwey McNamara: Career

 McNamara played his first tournament at the 1880 Irish Championships where he reached the semi-finals before losing to English man William Renshaw in three straight sets.
 The same year, he entered to play his first Wimbledon tournament but was defeated in the second round by William Henry Darby D'Esterre, 3 sets to 1.
 In May 1881, he played the Irish Championships for the second time but exited early in the first round, losing to a top ranked player from England, Richard Richardson, in 3 straight sets.
 He returned to Ireland, and in August 1881 took part in the Waterford Annual Lawn Tennis Tournament and won his first title, beating fellow Irish man James Joycelyn Glascott 2 sets to 0.

 In September, he returned to England.
-He took part in the East Gloucestershire Championships held at Cheltenham, where he reached the semi-finals before losing to Robert Braddell 3 sets to love.
+He took part in the Cheltenham Championships held at Cheltenham, where he reached the semi-finals before losing to Robert Braddell 3 sets to love.
 In October 1881, losing, he travelled to Brighton, Sussex to play in the Sussex County Lawn Tennis Tournament (autumn edition).
 It was staged on the outside asphalt courts of the Brighton and Hove rink.
 He claimed his second title, beating Charles Walder Grinstead 3 sets to 0 in the semi-finals, and then Champion Branfill Russell 3 sets to 1 in the final.